mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
           The name of the role to use.
-Can be a built in role or a custom role<br/>
+Can be a built-in role or a custom role.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>type</b></td>
         <td>enum</td>
         <td>
           Type of the DB role.
-Can be either BuiltIn or Custom<br/>
+Can be either BuiltIn or Custom.<br/>
           <br/>
             <i>Enum</i>: BUILT_IN, CUSTOM<br/>
         </td>